Ad-invariant metrics on nonnice nilpotent Lie algebras: Abstract

 \section{Abstract}

-We proved in previous work that all real nilpotent Lie algebras of dimension up to $10$ carrying an ad-invariant metric are nice.
+We proved in previous work that all real nilpotent Lie algebras of dimension up to $10$ carrying an ad-invariant metric are nice, i.e. they admit a nice basis in the sense of Lauret, Nikolayevsky and Will.
 In this paper we show by constructing explicit examples that nonnice irreducible nilpotent Lie algebras admitting an ad-invariant metric exist for every dimension greater than $10$ and every nilpotency step greater than $2$.
+In the way of doing so, we introduce a method to construct Lie algebras with ad-invariant metrics called the single extension, as a parallel to the well-known double extension procedure.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}